equs-python/__equs__.Python/day-0-introduction-to-python/README.md

 np.array
 ```

-And at last, arrays, vectors and matricies.
+And at last, arrays, vectors and matrices.
 Numpy can convert a list to an array.
 The lists must be regular and all elements must be of the same type.

 ```python
 x = np.array([